pillmatictm/unit-1-bootcamp/exercises/classesobjects.md

 #### 5. Adoption

-Write a method called `adoption` that takes 1 Cat and 1 Person as a paramater and sets the Cat's owner to be the Person.
+Write a method called `adoption` that takes 1 Cat and 1 Person as a parameter and sets the Cat's owner to be the Person.

 ```
 ex: Person jon = Person('Jon');